 Demonstrating the importance of the Santa Fe Trail trade to Trinidad, there were seven general merchandise stores within three blocks.

-During the early part of the Civil War, some Confederate guerrillas were operating in the neighborhood of Trinidad, and in 1862, the Colorado Volunteers marched past Trinidad on their way over Raton Pass to New Mexico, where they destroyed Confederate hopes in the Battle of Glorieta Pass.
+During the early part of the Civil War, some Confederate guerrillas were operating in the neighborhood of Trinidad.
+In 1862, the Colorado Volunteers marched past Trinidad over Raton Pass to New Mexico, where they destroyed Confederate hopes in the Battle of Glorieta Pass.

-In 1862, encouraged by Felipe Baca’s bountiful harvest, about 12 families from Mora, New Mexico, in 20 ox-drawn wagons, accompanied by livestock, arrived in Trinidad.
+In 1862, Felipe Baca’s bountiful harvest encouraged about 12 families from Mora, New Mexico, in 20 ox-drawn wagons, accompanied by livestock, arrived in Trinidad.
 These settlers soon established homesteads and placitas.

 In 1864, coal mining in southern Colorado began in the area, with the earliest mines located at Starkville and Engleville near Trinidad.
 A call went out to Europe for a trained labor force of miners.
 Before long, this led to an influx of immigrants from various ethnic backgrounds, including Hispanic, Greek, Italian, Polish, Irish, Lebanese, Slavic, and Northern European.